Lei U'i Kaholokula is the weekday anchor on Good Morning Hawaii.

 Lei U'i Kaholokula kicked off her on-air career joining the KITV Island News team as the weekday morning traffic reporter back in 2014.
-She is now a weekday report and weekend anchor on Good Morning Hawaii.
+She is now a weekday anchor on Good Morning Hawaii.

 "2015 was the year I debuted as a real weather personality- coincidentally, that happened to be THE busiest hurricane season for us in the islands.
 15 named storms- talk about trial by fire."